HumanCellAtlas/fusillade/Readme.md

  Actions can be added and removed after a `resource_type` has been created.

 The creator of a `resource_id` is automatically designated as the owner of the resource.
-The owner of a resource can add additional owners, and assign access levels to their resource.
+The owner of a `resource_id` can add additional owners, and assign access levels to principals for that `resource_id`.
 A principal only has access to resource they are give access to, either directly or through group membership.

 If a `resource_type` is deleted, all access policies and `resource_id`s associated with that type are deleted.